workos/authkit-nextjs/README.md

 ## Pre-flight

 Make sure the following values are present in your `.env.local` environment variables file.
-The API key
+The client ID and API key can be found in the [WorkOS dashboard](https://dashboard.workos.com), and the redirect URI can also be configured there.

 ```sh
 WORKOS_CLIENT_ID="<your Client ID>"